tinklynnnx/tinklynnnx/README.md

 **💭 Contact Information**

-LinkedIn: www.linkedin.com/in/tinklyn-xiang

-Email: jx2553@columbia.edu
+LinkedIn: www.linkedin.com/in/tinklyn-xiang | Email: jx2553@columbia.edu

 **💡 About Me**

 Hi, I'm Tinklyn Xiang!
 A Rising Junior at Columbia University studying Computer Science and Public Health with interests in Design, Management and Sustainable Development!
-Aiming to craft customer-first experiences I loves building systems that bring in creativity and REAL human interactions.
+Aiming to craft customer-first experiences I loves building systems that bring in creativity and REAL human interactions!

 Feel free to reach out — I’m always up for learning something new or collaborating on something meaningful!